Henry Cabot Lodge Jr.

 Henry Cabot Lodge Jr. (July 5, 1902 – February 27, 1985) was an American diplomat and politician who represented Massachusetts in the United States Senate and served as United States Ambassador to the United Nations in the administration of President Dwight D. Eisenhower.
-In 1960, he was the Republican nominee for Vice President on a ticket with Richard Nixon, who had served two terms as Eisenhower's vice president.
-The Republican ticket narrowly lost to Democrats John F. Kennedy and Lyndon B. Johnson; Lodge later served as a diplomat in the administrations of Kennedy, Johnson, Nixon, and Gerald Ford.
-Lodge was a presidential contender in the 1964 primary campaign.
+In 1960, he was the Republican nominee for Vice President.
+Lodge later served as a diplomat in the administrations of John F. Kennedy, Lyndon B. Johnson, Richard Nixon, and Gerald Ford.
+Lodge was a contender in the Republican primary of the 1964 presidential election.

-Born in Nahant, Massachusetts, Lodge was the grandson of Senator Henry Cabot Lodge and the great-grandson of Secretary of State Frederick Theodore Frelinghuysen.
+Born in Nahant, Massachusetts, Lodge was the grandson of Senator Henry Cabot Lodge and the great-grandson of Secretary of State Frederick T. Frelinghuysen.
 After graduating from Harvard University, Lodge won election to the Massachusetts House of Representatives.
 He defeated Democratic governor James Michael Curley in 1936 to represent Massachusetts in the United States Senate.
 He resigned from the Senate in 1944 to serve in Italy and France during World War II.
 Lodge remained in the Army Reserve after the war and eventually rose to the rank of major general.
-In 1946, Lodge defeated incumbent Democratic Senator David I. Walsh to return to the Senate.
+In 1946, Lodge defeated incumbent Democratic senator David I. Walsh to return to the Senate.

 He led the Draft Eisenhower movement before the 1952 election and managed Eisenhower's successful campaign for the Republican presidential nomination at the 1952 Republican National Convention.
-Eisenhower defeated Democratic nominee Adlai Stevenson II in the general election, but Lodge lost his own re-election campaign to then-Congressman Kennedy.
+Eisenhower defeated Democratic nominee Adlai Stevenson II in the general election, but Lodge lost his own re-election campaign to then-congressman John F. Kennedy.
 Lodge was named as ambassador to the United Nations in 1953 and became a member of Eisenhower's Cabinet.
-Vice President Nixon chose Lodge as his running mate in the 1960 presidential election, but the Republican ticket lost the close election.
+Vice President Richard Nixon chose Lodge as his running mate in the 1960 presidential election but they narrowly lost to Democrat ticket of then-senator Kennedy and Lyndon B. Johnson.

 In 1963, the now-President Kennedy appointed Lodge to the position of Ambassador to South Vietnam, where Lodge supported the 1963 South Vietnamese coup.
 In 1964, Lodge won by a plurality a number of that year's party presidential primaries and caucuses on the strength of his name, reputation, and respect among many voters, though the nomination went to Barry Goldwater.
 This effort was encouraged and directed by a low-budget but high-impact grassroots campaign by academic and political amateurs.
 He continued to represent the United States in various countries under Presidents Johnson, Nixon, and Ford.
 Lodge led the U.S. delegation that signed the Paris Peace Accords with North Vietnam, leading to the end of the Vietnam War.
 He died in Beverly, Massachusetts, in 1985.